Skylark0924/awesome-model-based-reinforcement-learning/README.md

 # awesome-model-based-reinforcement-learning

-This repository is mainly about robot bimanual manipulation / dual-arm manipulation.
+This repository is mainly about model-based reinforcement learning.
 This is an ongoing project now, so keep an eye on it.

 Related works are listed as follows: